Dashboard Member settings

 Tenants must:

-Tenants can carry out visual safety checks, but they should not carry out their own electrical repairs.
+Tenants can carry out visual safety checks but should refrain from carrying out their own electrical repairs.

 The requirements in England: The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020